Roasters Guild Executive Council | 2016 – 2017

 IMMEDIATE PAST CHAIR

 Allen is an experienced retailer, master roaster and the founder of Momentum Coffee in Houston, Texas.
-He has developed customer training courses and regularly teaches cupping, service and all aspects of brewing.
-On a regional level, Allen is active in building the local barista/coffee culture, including teaching at Michigan's first SCAA regional skill building workshop.
-He is an accredited instructor for the SCAA, has taught at the National Association of Specialty Food (NASFT), and judged at many Rainforest Alliance Cup for Quality events.
+He has developed customer training courses and regularly teaches cupping, roasting, service and all aspects of brewing.
+On a regional level, Allen is active in building local barista and coffee culture.
+He is an accredited Lead Instructor for the SCAA and a Licensed Q-Grader.
 Allen believes there is something new to learn about coffee every day.